ossd-s23/project-evaluation/Exercism_evaluation.md

 __Project website:__ [Website](https://exercism.org/)

 __What is the purpose of the project:__ The purpose is to help people learn programming languages.
-It is an education platform that has lessons is 67 programming languages.
+It is an education platform that has lessons in 67 programming languages.

 __How easy was it to find information about contributing on the website?__ It is quite easy.
 Scroll to the bottom of the homepage to the 'Get Involved' Section and click 'Contribute'.